 Six Nations: O'Driscoll relief after Ireland hold off Wales fightback

-Brian O'Driscoll said Ireland had "owed Wales one" after the visitors withstood a second-half comeback to win the Six Nations opener in Cardiff.
+Brian O'Driscoll said Ireland had "owed Wales one" after the visitors withstood a second-half comeback in Cardiff.

 O'Driscoll, replaced as skipper by Jamie Heaslip before the Championship, was among Ireland's try-scorers as Declan Kidney's side won 30-22.